-Under the proposed action the Project would operate for a period of 30-50 years and the PM&E measures described above would be implemented.
+Under the proposed action the Project would operate for a period of 50 years and the PM&E measures described above would be implemented.
 Available flows would not change as no actions are proposed that would influence (change) available flows in the Weber River.
 However, implementation of PM&E measure HYD-1 would ensure that existing seasonally-adjusted minimum stream flows of 34-50 cfs (or inflow) continue in the bypassed reach of the river.
 During low flow times of the year, maintaining this minimum flow in the bypassed reach requires PacifiCorp to curtail generation in favor of the provision of flows that contribute to flow-related benefits such as fish habitat.
 In addition, implementation of PM&E measure REC-9 could result in an additional 16 hours per year of flows up to 320 cfs in the bypassed reach.
 However, these flows do not represent a change in available flow nor do they represent a change in minimum flows.
 The provision of 16 hours per year of flows up to 320 cfs would require PacifiCorp to curtail generation during these flow releases which are intended to provide whitewater boating opportunities in the bypassed reach outside the typical higher flow period that occurs in the early spring.

 Changes in water rights or water rights-related agreements are not proposed by the proposed action.
-As a result there would be no change in water rights with implementation of the proposed action.
+As a result, there would be no change in water rights with implementation of the proposed action.

-Under the proposed action the Project would operate with specific PM&E conditions for a period of 30-50 years.
+Under the proposed action the Project would operate with specific PM&E conditions for a period of 50 years.
 Over this timeframe, Project operations would be largely similar to the current operations except for minor changes to facilitate PM&E measures FISH-2, FISH-3, FISH-4, and REC-9 (see Section 2.2.3).
 No substantive changes in temperature, pH, specific conductivity, DO, turbidity, TSS, or chlorophyll a are anticipated as a result of implementation of the proposed action as the Project has little influence on these water quality parameters based on field studies conducted in 2016 and 2017.
 However, certain PM&E measures could influence some water quality constituents (specific conductivity, DO, turbidity, TSS).
 This information, on a parameter-by-parameter basis, is summarized below.
+There are no proposed PM&E measures to address water quality because no such measures are necessary based on the analysis.